wandersick/englishize-cmd/#Readme.txt

      [ Releases ]

+      v1.6a   A quick fix to improve the last version. v1.6    Fixed bug in some non-English localized versions of Windows where 'Administrators' group account is named something else.
+              Thanks Markus (echalone).
+              Confirmed working in Windows 8.1.
       v1.5    Support for mui files under %systemroot%\syswow64.
               Restorer now restores original permissions and ownership Confirmed working in Windows 8.
 Updated with new CLI tools.